 Mail and small packaged freight shipments are the dominant commodity group accounting for nearly half of all air freight.
 This category includes general mail sent via major parcel carriers, namely UPS and FedEx.
-Mail and small packaged freight goes to or comes from one of several major distribution hubs, including primarily Connecticut/New York, Indiana, and Tennessee.
+Mail and small packaged freight goes to or comes from one of several major distribution hubs, including primarily Connecticut, New York, and Tennessee.

-Much of the non-mail freight consists of industrially oriented commodities, including electric equipment, pharmaceuticals, transportation equipment and industrial chemicals.
+Much of the non-mail freight consists of industrially oriented commodities, including electric equipment, pharmaceuticals, transportation equipment and miscellaneous manufacturing products.
 These goods also tend to originate and/or terminate in regions with large economies and major air cargo hubs connecting with Rhode Island T.F.
 Green International Airport, which are located in Connecticut, New York, Tennessee, Florida, Texas, and California.

-Electrical, manufacturing, and optical equipment compose a large share of air freight volume.
+Electrical, primary metal products, and optical equipment compose a large share of air freight volume.
 These commodities are a reflection of the high-value manufacturing activity of the state.

-Total outbound tonnage through 2030 is anticipated to grow at an average annual growth rate of 3.5 percent.
-Transportation equipment shipments are forecasted to grow at an average annual rate of 6.6 percent, the highest of all the high value commodity groups, followed by photo and optical equipment growing at about five percent, and machinery at just under four percent.
-The only commodity group forecasted to decline is jewelry, decreasing at an average annual rate of approximately four percent.
+Total outbound tonnage through 2050 is anticipated to grow at an average annual growth rate of 3.8 percent.
+Small package and freight shipments are forecasted to grow at an average annual rate of 3 percent, and will represent the largest share of outbound commodity tonnage by 2050.
+This will be followed by machinery and photo and optical equipment.
+The top ten outbound commodity groups by tonnage are forecast to grow between 3% - 6% from 2021 - 2050.